rustyrussell/lightning-rfc/02-peer-protocol.md

     - MAY include `upfront_shutdown_script`.
   - if it includes `open_channel_tlvs`:
     - MUST include `upfront_shutdown_script`.
+  - if it includes `channel_types`:
+    - MUST include at least one `channel_type`
+    - MUST order them from most preferred to least preferred

 The sending node SHOULD:
   - set `to_self_delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output, in case of misbehavior by the receiver.